tecladocode/web-dev-bootcamp/curriculum/section03/lectures/04_anatomy_of_an_html_tag/README.md

 One thing we're going to be doing a lot in this course is adding `class` attributes to our HTML elements.
 Classes are used for identifying particular elements when applying styles, or when we need to select certain groups of elements in any JavaScript code.

 Unlike many attributes, the `class` attribute can be applied to any HTML element.
+We call this kind of attribute a *global attribute*.

 Here is an example of a `<p>` element with a new `class` attribute.
 The value of this attribute is `text`, so we've said that this element can be identified by the class `text` elsewhere in our program.